Subscribe to updates

 Hertfordshire Youth Justice Plan 2025-26

-Hertfordshire's Youth Justice Service is governed by the Hertfordshire Youth Justice Management Board, which provides strategic and system leadership for local youth justice services.
-The board includes representatives from Children's Social Care, Education, Police, Probation, Public Health, elected councillors, lay members, community partners and staff representatives.
+Hertfordshire's Youth Justice Service is overseen by the Hertfordshire Youth Justice Management Board, which meets quarterly to provide strategic leadership.
+The Board includes representatives from Children's Social Care, Education, Police, Probation, Public Health, elected councillors, lay members, community partners, and staff representatives.

 Attendees